dnek/pietron/README.md

 - File drag & drop.

+- Set the limits of stack & integer.

+- Debug log.

 ## Acknowledgments

 - [Pidet](https://github.com/dnek/Pidet) is my previous product and I do not recommend using it.